This is a continuation article of the How to fix Layer Shifting guide.

 Clean the guiderail's surface with a clean piece of paper, and apply some lubricating oil while moving both printheads side to side.
 Pay special attention to the ridges of the guiderail.

 Make sure that there is no filament remains or debris between the pulley and the inside of the belts, or under the pulley, around the stepper motor axis.
-You can easily remove the debris with tweezers.
+You can easily remove them by using tweezers.

-Note: you can purchase our maintenance kit on our website: Maintenance Kit BCN3D Epsilon
+Note: you can acquire our maintenance kit on our website: Maintenance Kit Sigma Series

-If you need more information about how to clean the axis, check out this guide: How to clean and lubricate the axes (Epsilon Series)
+If you need more information about how to clean the axis, check out this guide: How to clean and lubricate the axes (Sigma Series)

 The belts shouldn't be too loose.
 If the belts don't have the correct tension, they will skip over the X motor pulley teeth and create intermittent layer shifts.